grahamwhaley/DSPham/README.md

   the current draw from the Teensy.
 The Teensy 4.0 current draw, *total* for all pins, is [specified as 10mA](https://www.pjrc.com/teensy/techspecs.html).
 Be careful.

+> **Warning:** If you are going to power the Teensy from an external power supply (such as the 7805 I used), *and* you still want to be able to use or program over the USB port, then you **must** snip a track on the Teensy board to separate the VIN and VUSB - see the [Teensy 4.0 pinout diagram][20] for details.
+If you do not make the modification I believe you are probably in danger of **frying** something.

 ## Software architecture

 The software is built using the Aruduino IDE along with the [Teensyduino][12] addon.